Horse64/core.horse64.org/docs/Features.md

 (Again, this is very subjective.)

-- Horse64 tries to unify the accessibility of scripting with the large codebase suitability of backend languages like Go.
+- Horse64 tries to unify the accessibility of scripting languages with the large codebase suitability of server-focused languages like Go.

-- Horse64 tries to make writing, shipping, deploying desktop apps and backends easy.
+- Horse64 tries to make writing, shipping, deploying desktop apps and server apps easy.

 - Horse64 isn't good at 🚫 [extreme raw speed](
   #runtime-performance-and-lowlevel-features),